xplosionmind/old.tommi.space/_notes/public/MacOS Apps.md

 - [LyricsX](https://github.com/ddddxxx/LyricsX "LyricsX"), a lyrics app which integrates with Spotify and Apple Music
 - ~~[MacDown](https://macdown.uranusjr.com/), a markdown editor which has everything I need.
 I don’t use it much since I have both Joplin and Vim to open and edit `.md` files, but it’s very lightweight and it’s handy to have an app to view and edit them on the fly.~~ using MacVim + Marked 2, instead.
 - [MacSVG](https://github.com/dsward2/macSVG "MacSVG repository on GitHub"), to create animated SVGs
-- [MacVim](https://macvim-dev.github.io/macvim/ "MacVim official website"), gvim for MacOS. pretty nice to edit files on the go.
+- [MacVim](https://macvim-dev.github.io/macvim/ "MacVim official website"), a standalone [[Vim]] app for MacOS. pretty nice to edit files on the go.
 - [Mast](https://apps.apple.com/us/app/mast-for-mastodon/id1437429129 "Mast") is a wonderful, simple and neat [Mastodon](https://joinmastodon.org "Mastodon") [client](https://joinmastodon.org/apps "Mastodon clients").
 Unfortunately, it is non-free software, in every sense; it costs 3,50€.
 - ~~[MEGAsync](https://mega.nz/sync "MEGAsync official page"), the synchronization app for [MEGA](https://mega.nz "MEGA official website") Cloud service.~~ I'm not using anymore.
 Nextcloud + [[Cubbit]] only.
 - [Mumble](https://www.mumble.info "Mumble"), the most common open-source VoIP service.
 I use it with the awesome [NixNet Services](https://nixnet.services/mumble "Mumble on NixNet Services")